SimsekMehmet1/JavaSnakeGame/README.md

 # JavaSnakeGame
 Introduction:
-To furhther develop my Java portfolio, I hav decided to build ther very popular snake game using Java.
+To furhther develop my Java portfolio, I hav decided to build the very popular snake game using Java.